Caroline's Cooking

 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

-For a long time now, I have had a thing about tabbouleh and fattoush salads.
-I love the fresh flavors and they go so well with all the other mezze dishes they are often served with like humous, baba ghanoush, pita bread and falafel, amongst others.
+For many years, I have had a thing about tabbouleh and fattoush salads.
+I love the fresh flavors and they go so well with all the other mezze dishes they are often served with like hummus, baba ghanoush, pita bread and falafel, amongst others.

 overhead view of bowl of tabbouleh with pomegranate with lemon to side and herbs above.